daviduhden/i2pd-browser/README.md

 ## Licensing

-The files in this repository, as well as the [i2pd software](https://github.com/PurpleI2P/i2pd/), are licensed under the BSD 3-Clause “New” or “Revised” License.
-However, the Firefox ESR software is distributed under different terms and conditions.
-For more information, please refer to the [Mozilla Foundation's Licensing and Trademarks page](https://www.mozilla.org/en-US/foundation/licensing/).
+The scripts and configuration files in this repository, along with the [i2pd software](https://github.com/PurpleI2P/i2pd/), are licensed under the BSD 3-Clause "New" or "Revised" License.
+However, the software downloaded by these scripts is subject to different terms and conditions.